MagaluCloud/magalu/mgc/cli/docs/block-storage/volumes/create.md

 ## Flags:
 ```
     --availability-zone string   Availability Zone
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
     --encrypted                  Indicates if the volume is encrypted.
 Default is False.
 -h, --help                       help for create
     --name string                Name (between 3 and 50 characters) (required)
     --size integer               Size: Gibibytes (GiB) (range: 10 - 2147483648) (required)
     --snapshot object            Snapshot (at least one of: single property: id or single property: name)
                                  Use --snapshot=help for more details
     --snapshot.id string         Snapshot: Id (min character count: 1)
                                  This is the same as '--snapshot=id:string'.
     --snapshot.name string       Snapshot: Name (between 1 and 255 characters)
                                  This is the same as '--snapshot=name:string'.
     --type object                Type (at least one of: single property: id or single property: name)
                                  Use --type=help for more details (required)
     --type.id string             Type: Id (min character count: 1)
                                  This is the same as '--type=id:string'.
     --type.name string           Type: Name (between 1 and 255 characters)
                                  This is the same as '--type=name:string'.
 -v, --version                    version for create
 ```

 ## Global Flags: